-Price Hall, located on the west side of the campus is named for the first dean of the School of Church and Family Ministries.
+Price Hall, located on the west side of the campus is named for the first dean of the School of Educational Ministries.
 It was designed to function as a model for teaching all phases of Christian education, both academic and practical.
 This building also includes faculty offices and the Curriculum Center.

-The Naylor Student Center houses the Dining Services offices, Residential Dining Room, The Café (a refreshment area), and banquet rooms. parlors, lounges, reception areas, post office, copy center, Student Life, and conference rooms are also located in this building.
+The Naylor Student Center houses the Dining Services offices, Residential Dining Room, The Café (a refreshment area), and banquet rooms.
+Parlors, lounges, reception areas, post office, Student Life, and conference rooms are also located in this building.
 It has become the center for seminary community life.
 The center is named for the fifth president of the seminary.

 The Welcome Center houses offices for the Institutional Advancement and Student Services Divisions.
 It is located on the edge of the campus where donors and prospective students can more easily begin connecting to the campus.

 Fort Worth Hall was the first building to be constructed on the Fort Worth campus in 1910 was named for the city of Fort Worth.
-Today it houses the administrative offices of Scarborough College and is used as a residence hall for men.
+Today it houses the administrative offices of campus police/security and is used as a residence hall for men.
 Fort Worth Hall also contains commuter rooms available by reservation throught the Riley Center.

 Barnard Hall was named for Floy Barnard, a former dean of women.
 Barnard Hall is the residence hall for single women.
 It was constructed in 1915, with an addition in 1920.